 Venezuela's Maduro vows to battle corruption

-CARACAS (Reuters) - Acting Venezuelan President Nicolas Maduro vowed on Monday to stamp out corruption following days of accusations by opposition candidate Henrique Capriles that ruling party officials were plundering the country's oil wealth.
+CARACAS (Reuters) - Acting President Nicolas Maduro vowed on Monday to stamp out corruption following days of accusations by his election rival Henrique Capriles that ruling party officials were plundering Venezuela's oil wealth.

-Corruption has been a perennial problem in Venezuela and was a primary campaign issue for the late socialist leader Hugo Chavez when he was first elected in 1998.
+Corruption has been a perennial problem in the country and was a primary campaign issue for the late socialist leader Hugo Chavez when he was first elected in 1998.
 His death from cancer last month triggered the April 14 election.